IEEE 802.11: 802.11a (OFDM waveform)

 802.11a, published in 1999, uses the same data link layer protocol and frame format as the original standard, but an OFDM based air interface (physical layer) was added.

-It operates in the 5 GHz band with a maximum net data rate of 54 Mbit/s, plus error correction code, which yields realistic net achievable throughput in the mid-20 Mbit/s.
+It operates in the 5-GHz band with a maximum net data rate of 54 Mbit/s, plus error correction code, which yields realistic net achievable throughput in the mid-20 Mbit/s.
 It has seen widespread worldwide implementation, particularly within the corporate workspace.

-Since the 2.4 GHz band is heavily used to the point of being crowded, using the relatively unused 5 GHz band gives 802.11a a significant advantage.
+Since the 2.4-GHz band is heavily used to the point of being crowded, using the relatively unused 5-GHz band gives 802.11a a significant advantage.
 However, this high carrier frequency also brings a disadvantage: the effective overall range of 802.11a is less than that of 802.11b/g.
 In theory, 802.11a signals are absorbed more readily by walls and other solid objects in their path due to their smaller wavelength, and, as a result, cannot penetrate as far as those of 802.11b.
 In practice, 802.11b typically has a higher range at low speeds (802.11b will reduce speed to 5.5 Mbit/s or even 1 Mbit/s at low signal strengths).
 802.11a also suffers from interference, but locally there may be fewer signals to interfere with, resulting in less interference and better throughput.

 802.11b

 The 802.11b standard has a maximum raw data rate of 11 Mbit/s (Megabits per second) and uses the same media access method defined in the original standard.
 802.11b products appeared on the market in early 2000, since 802.11b is a direct extension of the modulation technique defined in the original standard.
-The dramatic increase in throughput of 802.11b (compared to the original standard) along with simultaneous substantial price reductions led to the rapid acceptance of 802.11b as the definitive wireless LAN technology.
+The dramatic increase in throughput of 802.11b (compared to the original standard), along with simultaneous substantial price reductions, led to the rapid acceptance of 802.11b as the definitive wireless LAN technology.

-Devices using 802.11b experience interference from other products operating in the 2.4 GHz band.
+Devices using 802.11b experience interference from other products operating in the 2.4-GHz band.
 Devices operating in the 2.4 GHz range include microwave ovens, Bluetooth devices, baby monitors, cordless telephones, and some amateur radio equipment.
 As unlicensed intentional radiators in this ISM band, they must not interfere with and must tolerate interference from primary or secondary allocations (users) of this band, such as amateur radio.

+The IEEE 802.11be-2024 amendment was approved by the IEEE SA Standards Board on 26 September 2024 and published on 22 July 2025.
+It modifies both the MAC and PHY layers, targeting at least one operating mode with 30 Gbit/s MAC-SAP throughput across 1–7.250 GHz while maintaining coexistence with legacy 802.11 devices in the 2.4-, 5- and 6-GHz bands.